Death Talk Mission

 Produced by Life-Cycle Celebrant Holly Pruett with the support of White Eagle Memorial Preserve and other collaborators, the Death Talk Project is an outgrowth of PDX Death Cafe and Death:OK (Let’s Talk About It), a 500-person daylong event held in Portland, Oregon in 2015.

-The Death Talk Project relies on support from program participants to fund the time and technology needed to maintain this on-line space and organize in-person opportunities for inspiration, information, and connection.
+The Death Talk Project relies on support from program participants and generous donors to fund the time and technology needed to maintain this on-line space and organize in-person opportunities for inspiration, information, and connection.
 Every effort will be made to provide access at all income levels, with the support of those able to contribute more.
-We’re happy to publicize events offered by others in the community in exchange for reciprocal promotion of the Death Talk Project.